farnazseyedi/Gamers-place/README.md

 # 🚀 Gamers-place

 A modern dashboard application built with **Next.js, TypeScript, and TailwindCSS** using **SOLID principles** and clean architecture.
-The project consumes the RAWG API to manage product data.
+The project consumes the RAWG API to manage product data.((pls use VPN))

 ---